EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

-# Open OnDemand user interface
+# Open OnDemand portal

-Here, we describe the key parts of the Open OnDemand user interface.
+Here, we describe the key parts of the Open OnDemand's portal.

 ---